Working with the files

 This is the preferred way to get the time when the image was created for two reasons.

+Firstly, in this method, the time is picked from a tag in the EXIF-Metadata.
+I.e. it is picked from within the file.
 So unlike date modified, this does not get lost as long the file is intact.

+Secondly, the method gives the most accurate time value.
+This because it gives the time value when the picture is taken, not when it was saved.
 Note that it takes a little time for the camera to save it from its buffer to the file system.

 This method can only be used for JPEG- files with a date picture taken tag in its EXIF-metadata.

 This is an option that makes it possible to group files together when you rename to date format and want to use exact same time value for the files.